 There are three relatively simple-sounding things you can do:

-- Design a restoration process, and test it.
+- Design an AD restoration process, and test it.

 - Define a temporary way to enable the ability to log on while you restore AD.

-You will need several elements to do these things.
-Firstly some AD-specific backup software that will not back up the ransomware infection present in the OS and some very AD-smart people.
+You will need several elements to do these things (Check out our blog: 12 Important Considerations for Active Directory Recovery Following a Ransomware Attack).
+Firstly some AD-specific backup software that will not back up the ransomware infection present in the OS and some very AD-smart people that know how to backup Active Directory securily.
 Then, you will need an air-gapped restoration environment in which you can temporarily restore AD and the related services and keep them running.
 In the meantime, you will have to bring the rest of your infrastructure and applications back online and restore your production domain controllers.
-You will then need to protect your air-gapped environment, making sure no one deletes or tampers with the backups.
-Then you will need to practice restoration scenarios a few times a year to make sure your team is ready at any time.
+You will then need to protect your air-gapped environment, making sure no one deletes or tampers with the Active Directory backups.
+Then you will need to practice restoration scenarios a few times a year to make sure your team knows how to restore Active Directory successfully during an attack and is ready at any time.
 Simple, right?

 That’s Not All